 Approximately 14% of Canada is covered in wetlands.
 These important ecosystems are threatened on a national level by the rapid conversion of these lands due to their fertile soil and proximity to expanding urban centers - in British Columbia alone, over 80% of wetlands have been drained and filled to make way for development or agriculture.

-Unfortunately, the Salwein Wetlands has faced a huge amount of degradation over the years due to human development.
-Impacts include major reduction in size and excessive deposits of nutrients and sediment from construction and farming.
+Unfortunately, the Salwein Wetlands have faced a huge amount of degradation over the years due to human development.
+Impacts include a major reduction in acreage and excessive deposits of nutrients and sediment from construction and farming.
 Invasive plant and animal species also threaten to further reduce an already diminishing diversity.
-These ongoing threats highlight the importance of what we are doing at the Great Blue Heron Nature Reserve to ensure the ongoing conservation of this wetland habitat.
+These continual threats highlight the importance of what we are doing at the Great Blue Heron Nature Reserve to ensure the ongoing conservation of this wetland habitat.